netlify/build/packages/config/README.md

 - In a [`netlify.toml`](https://docs.netlify.com/configure-builds/file-based-configuration/) at the repository root directory or base directory

-This library loads, validates and normalizes the Netlify configuration.
+This library loads, validates, and normalizes the Netlify configuration.

 # Install